diveshuttam/nalandalite/README.md

 # Nalanda Lite (nalandalite)
 #### Because being lazy is Being _BITSian_!
+This project is forked from [CCDParadhe](https://github.com/ccpandhare)
+detailed original readme can be found below
+### Customizations
+Just customized it for my personal use.
+It uses terminal input for getting credentials each time so that password is not displayed on the screen neither saved in a file(getpass module to enter password).
+Please note that now username and password will have to be entered each time you run the script and code for reading credentials from file is commented out.
+Support for saving encrypted credentials will be added soon.
+Rest of the basic functionality remains the same (for usage details see below).
+If you prefer saving credentials please refer [ccpandhare/nalandalite](https://github.com/ccpandhare/nalandalite)

+------------------------------------------------Original Readme--------------------------------------------------------------
 Update lecture slides with one click.
 Regular trips to Nalanda?
 Now Lite.
 Are you a gen BITSian?
 Do you download lecture slides just before your Compre/MidSem?
 Then Nalanda Lite is what you need.
 You shouldn't be wasting time downloading each and every slide, should you?
 So take visiting Nalanda **Lite** and use Nalanda Lite.